IBM/SalesEnablement-test-repo/docs/VMWaaS/VMwaaS-st/Managing/ManagingIntro.md

 !!!
 Important "Read before continuing!"

     As mentioned earlier, your user ID in the IBM Technology Zone (ITZ) environment will not have sufficient permission to perform many of the activities described.
 Click-thru demonstrations are provided to walk through tasks that provision additional resources.
 When performing client demonstrations, sellers can utilize these click-thru demonstrations or a _baking show_ approach of demonstrating these tasks can be used.
 This is done by following the same steps described in the click-thru demo using the ITZ environment to walk through the provisioning steps in the IBM Cloud Portal up to the point of clicking **Create**.
 Instead of clicking **Create**, explain what would happen and then switch to the already created instance of the resource.
-The video found in **The client demonstration** chapter illustrates this approach.
+The video found in **The Client Demonstration** chapter illustrates this approach.